dixahq/kb-typescript-starter/README.md

-# Elevio KB Javascript starter
+# Elevio KB Typescript starter

 This repo provides a basis for your custom Elevio KB.